-The technology seems to interest the Samsung representatives with the potential to be applied in AR glasses allowing the user to enable the virtual keyboard and enter text.
+The hand tracking technology seems to interest the Samsung representatives with the potential to be applied in AR glasses allowing the user to enable the virtual keyboard and enter text.
 They asked about the number of points, network size and performance.

 The technology allows to hide background behind the user in real-time and is promising for video calls, video conferencing and private real-time communication.
 To impress the Samsung team with its quality performance and broadest device support, we demoed it on Android Go, “a dinosaur” among the phones.